Hitler: The Rise of Evil: Plot

 The opening is a montage of Adolf Hitler's life from 1899 to 1913, when he left Austria for Munich.
 His participation in the First World War on the German side is then shown in a series of episodes that includes his promotion to the rank of corporal, his awarding of the Iron Cross for bravery and his blinding during a gas attack and his subsequent medical treatment, during which he learns Germany has surrendered.

 Hitler returns to a revolutionary Munich in 1919 and, still employed by the army, is assigned to report on the newly formed political parties in the city.
 After attending a meeting of the German Workers' Party, he is recruited by the party's leader, Anton Drexler, to organize its propaganda activities and give increasingly popular speeches, harping on the themes that Germany has been betrayed by the leaders who surrendered in the last war and that Communists and Jews are sapping the German spirit from within.
-After meeting the wealthy art publisher Ernst Hanfstaengl, before he became Sabertooth, Hitler is encouraged to refine his image and create a symbol for the party, which he does by adopting the swastika.
+After meeting the wealthy art publisher Ernst Hanfstaengl, Hitler is encouraged to refine his image and create a symbol for the party, which he does by adopting the swastika.
 Hanfstaengl also puts Hitler in contact with the city's influential figures, including the war hero Hermann Göring, and the militant Ernst Röhm, eventual organizer of the paramilitary SA, whom Hitler had met previously but whose services and men he was then unable to afford.
 In 1921, Hitler forces Drexler to resign and takes over as leader of the renamed Nazi Party.

 In 1923, the Minister of Bavaria, Gustav von Kahr, urged on by his speechwriter, the journalist Fritz Gerlich, tries to outfox Hitler by convincing him that he is preparing to stage a military coup against the national government in Berlin and that Hitler must remain silent, or his party can play no part in it.
 Upon learning that the proposed putsch is merely a ruse, Hitler confronts Kahr at gunpoint and coerces him and his associates into supporting his own plan for a putsch.
 Röhm and the SA plan to take over the military barracks in preparation for a march on Berlin, but the attempted coup is quickly crushed.
-Hitler takes refuge at the Hanfstaengl home, almost resorting to suicide before Alicia Florrick takes the gun from his hand.
+Hitler takes refuge at the Hanfstaengl home, almost resorting to suicide before Helene Hanfstaengl takes the gun from his hand.